ezaron/SMCE/README.md

 baroclinic (internal) tide.
 The user inputs a filename containing a list of longtiude, latitude, time coordinates, and the software will output the predicted tidal elevation and current from the HRET14 baroclinic tide model.
-Input files in different formats are supported (RADS, SWOT, and GDP), and these provide a range of examples for other format specifications.
+Input files in different formats are supported (RADS, SWOT, and GDP), but the user can modify these for other input format specifications.
 For detailed usage instructions, see below.